 The way a company markets itself is a key indicator of what you can expect.
 Sure, low-quality companies can sometimes produce amazing products but not often.
 If a company has consistent errors in their marketing, it’s hard to imagine that their products could be anything but average.

-The term seems to stand for Tongkat ali extract, Ganoderma lucidum extract and ginseng extract, which are the three key herbal ingredients used in this range.
-The products themselves are simply six hot drinks, each of which contains the herbs.
+The term seems to stand for Tongkat Ali extract, Ganoderma lucidum extract, and ginseng extract, which are the three key herbal ingredients used in this range.
+The products themselves are simply five hot drinks, each of which contains the herbs.

 Does the idea sound familiar?
 It should.